MicrosoftDocs/entra-docs/docs/architecture/migration-best-practices.md

 You've heard that [Azure Active Directory is now Microsoft Entra ID](https://www.microsoft.com/security/business/identity-access/microsoft-entra-id) and you're thinking it's a good time to migrate your Active Directory Federation Service (AD FS) [to cloud authentication in Microsoft Entra ID](/azure/active-directory/hybrid/connect/migrate-from-federation-to-cloud-authentication).
 As you review your options, see our extensive [resources to migrate apps to Microsoft Entra ID](/azure/active-directory/manage-apps/migration-resources), and best practices.

 Until you're able to migrate AD FS to Microsoft Entra ID, protect your on-premises resources with [Microsoft Defender for Identity](/defender-for-identity/what-is).
 You can find and correct vulnerabilities proactively.
 Use assessments, analytics and data intelligence, user investigation priority scoring, and automatic response to compromised identities.
-Migration to the cloud means your organization benefits from modern authentication, such as the Passwordless feature.
+Migration to the cloud means your organization can benefit from modern authentication, such as passwordless methods to autheticate.

 Here are reasons that you might choose not to migrate AD FS: